Ariakim-Taiyo/A321Neo-Expansion/README.md

 A sister update has been released in the liverychanger plugin that adds a new A321 livery, feel free to use both plugins at the same time as they are cross-compatible.

 Note, this is a pre release and is subject to change at any moment.
 Much of what is seen here is not a final product.

+This plugin is NOT COMPATIBLE with low-end devices.
+It is reliant on a minimum refresh rate of 30 fps, as this is the refresh rate of the fly by wire system.